deepaksood619/deepaksood619.github.io/docs/languages/golang/concepts.md

 This is better than pre-emptive scheduling which uses timely system interrupts (e.g. every 10 ms) to block and schedule a new thread which may lead a task to take longer than needed to finish when number of threads increases or when a higher priority tasks need to be scheduled while a lower priority task is running.

 Another advantage is that, since it is invoked implicitly in the code e.g. during sleep or channel wait, the compile only needs to safe/restore the registers which are alive at these points.
-In Go, this meansonly 3 registers i.e. PC, SP and DX (Data Registers) being updated during context switchrather than all registers (e.g. AVX, Floating Point, MMX).
+In Go, this means only 3 registers i.e. PC, SP and DX (Data Registers) being updated during context switch rather than all registers (e.g. AVX, Floating Point, MMX).

 https://codeburst.io/why-goroutines-are-not-lightweight-threads-7c460c1f155f

+## Channels

+Channels are communication primitives in Go for synchronizing and communicating between Goroutines.
+They provide a safe way for Goroutines to communicate by sending and receiving data.
+Channels help prevent race conditions and facilitate proper synchronization in concurrent programming.

+## Goroutine vs Thread

+Goroutines are lightweight, managed by the Go runtime, and use a smaller stack size compared to traditional threads.
+Goroutines are multiplexed onto a smaller number of OS threads, making them more efficient for concurrent programming.

 ## Pointers in Go